hamlet-io/docs/docs/reference/software/engine.md

 The Engine requires no additional configuration.

-## Modules
+## Plugins

-The Engine is designed to be modular and a number of Hamlet Deploy Modules are available to provide cloud provider support, re-usable configuration snippets and component extensions.
+The Engine is designed to be extensible and a number of Hamlet Deploy plugins are available to provide cloud provider support, re-usable configuration snippets (Hamlet Modules) and component extensions.

 These are available in the [Hamlet Deploy Library](https://github.com/hamlet-io/hamlet-library).